32.0 kWh *Useable Battery

 The battery of the Volkswagen e-Golf has a total capacity of 35.8 kWh.
 The usable capacity is 32 kWh (estimate).
 A range of about 125 miles is achievable on a fully charged battery.
 The actual range will however depend on several factors including climate, terrain, use of climate control systems and driving style.

 For example: sustaining high speeds in cold weather could result in a range of around 85 mi.
 However, driving at low speeds in mild weather will increase the range to around 185 mi.

 Charging is done using a Type 2 connector and the on-board charger has a maximum power of 7.2 kW.
 This charges a fully depleted battery back to full in around 5 hours 15 minutes.
 Charging the car using a regular wall plug will take around 16 hours 30 minutes.

 Rapid charging is possible through a CCS connection.
-The maximum rapid charge power is 40 kW, which charges the battery from 10% to 80% in around 40 minutes.
+The maximum rapid charge power is 40 kW.
+The battery can't be charged continuously at this power.
+In an average rapid charge session the average charge power will be around 40 kW.
+This charges the battery from 10% to 80% in around 35 minutes.
 A rapid charge like this will add about 85 miles of range.